-We work to reduce the energy use and carbon emissions associated with our activities, and collaborate with our group companies in their efforts to likewise reduce their impact.
+We work to reduce the energy use and environmental impacts associated with our activities and collaborate with our group companies in their efforts to likewise reduce their impact.
 Finding ways to reduce energy consumption is essential to operating an efficient business.
-It enables the reduction of GHG emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.
+It enables the reduction of greenhouse gas (GHG) emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.

 The majority of our business activities are undertaken at our location in Montréal, Québec.
-Our limited energy and carbon footprint is mostly tied to administration services relating to business travel and the use of electricity and natural gas in our office buildings.
-Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption and emissions from our office buildings.
+Our limited energy and carbon footprint is mostly tied to business travel and the use of electricity and natural gas at our Montréal head office and at our Toronto office.
+Our energy and carbon efficiency strategy is mainly focused on reducing the energy consumption from our office buildings.

 Steps Taken to Achieve our Objectives

 Several upgrades are budgeted and planned every year to continue making progress towards our energy efficiency objectives.
 For instance, in 2019, projects undertaken by our wholly owned real estate subsidiary included the replacement of exterior building lighting for LEDs, as well as updates to its tenant base building lighting to install LEDs as they renovate.